Amtrak California: Pacific Surfliner

 The Pacific Surfliner serves Southern California on a route between San Luis Obispo and San Diego via Los Angeles; most trains only travel a portion of the route.
 It hugs the California coast for most of the route – coming as close as 100 ft – providing views of the Pacific Ocean.
 With 2.7 million passengers in fiscal year 2013, it is Amtrak California's most heavily used service and the most used Amtrak service outside the Northeast Corridor, behind only the Northeast Regional and the Acela Express.
 It is also the oldest, dating to 1939 with the Santa Fe's San Diegan.
 The train shares codes with Metrolink's Ventura County Line.

 Gold Runner

-The Gold Runner operates 14 trains (7 in each direction) each day between Bakersfield and Stockton.
+The Gold Runner, formerly San Joaquins, operates 14 trains (7 in each direction) each day between Bakersfield and Stockton.
 From Stockton, five trains from Bakersfield continue west to Oakland, while two trains proceed north to the state capital of Sacramento.
 Central Valley communities served include Fresno, Corcoran, Hanford, Lodi, Madera, Merced, Modesto, Turlock/Denair and Wasco.
 Delta/Bay communities of Antioch, Martinez, and Richmond are also served by the Gold Runner.
 Los Angeles is not served on this route due to the bottleneck of the Tehachapi Pass line, where the Union Pacific prohibits passenger train use due to freight traffic along the world's busiest single-track railway.
 Formerly called the San Joaquins, the Gold Runner has operated since 1974.